 ICYMI, I got married in December.
 I wrote this post before the wedding, shortly after getting engaged.
 If you're getting married soon or have another upcoming event that you feel pressure to prepare for, I hope this helps you practice your own self-care and self-respect, too!

-Not long after I committed to marrying Jon (😍), I made a commitment to myself too.
+Not long after I committed to marrying Jon (😍), I made a commitment to myself, too.

 Practicing self-care and self-respect will be my *only* wedding prep.

-For me, that means no crazy restrictive diets.
+For me, that means no ridiculous, restrictive diets.
 No cleanses.
 No bridal boot camps.
 No scale obsession.
 No nasty self-talk.
 But I am being intentional about my mental and physical health, especially as we get closer and closer to the big day.